SPI Energy's Solar4America Sho - GuruFocus.com

-MCCLELLAN PARK, CA / ACCESSWIRE / May 8, 2023 / SPI Energy Co., Ltd., (NASDAQ:SPI) (the "Company"), a global renewable energy company and provider of solar, storage and electric vehicle (EV) solutions for business, residential, government, logistics and utility customers, today announced that its wholly owned subsidiary, Solar4America, a Sacramento, Calif. based solar module manufacturing company, is participating in the RE+ Southeast Atlanta GA, May 17-18 2023.
+MCCLELLAN PARK, CA / ACCESSWIRE / May 16, 2023 / SPI Energy Co., Ltd., (NASDAQ:SPI) (the "Company"), a global renewable energy company and provider of solar, storage and electric vehicle (EV) solutions for business, residential, government, logistics and utility customers, today announced that its wholly owned subsidiary, Solar4America, a Sacramento, Calif. based solar module manufacturing company, is participating at CLEANPOWER 2023 Conference and Exhibition in New Orleans, May 22-25, 2023.

-"We are thrilled to have the opportunity to be at the RE+ Southeast Atlanta GA 2023 this year," said Denton Peng, Chairman of Solar4America.
+"We are thrilled to have the opportunity to be at CLEANPOWER this year," said Denton Peng, Chairman and CEO of SPI Energy and Chairman of Solar4America.
 "We will be showcasing American-made 410W solar modules for residential market and the 550W solar module designed for C&I and utility market.
-We are a major domestic modules manufacturer that currently can supply 550W/M10 solar modules in the US.
-We have just announced that we will open our second US solar module and wafer manufacturing facility in Sumter, South Carolina.
-Soon, we will deliver American-made solar modules to customers anywhere in the nation from either Sacramento or Sumter."
+We are a major domestic modules manufacturer currently that can supply 550W/M10 solar modules in the US.
+We recently announced that we will open our second US solar module and wafer manufacturing facilities in Sumter, South Carolina.
+In the near future, we will deliver American-made solar modules to customers anywhere in the nation from either Sacramento or Sumter."

-The Solar4America module manufacturing facility in Sacramento, Calif. currently produces approximately 700MW with total capacity ramping up to 2.4GW in 2023/2024 with the addition of the South Carolina facility.
+The Solar4America module manufacturing facility in Sacramento currently produces approximately 700MW.
+Total combined capacity of the two facilities will ramp up to 2.4GW in 2023/2024.

 Currently Solar4America has production capacities for 2023 on an array of modules including 330W/60 cells and 410W/72cells, 410W/108 half cut cells all black panels for the residential market and 410W/72 cells (silver) and 550W solar panels for C&I markets.